camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 The CAMARA document sharpens the following for interoperability and security:

 * Of the flows defined in OIDC, CAMARA uses the [OIDC Authorization Code Flow](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) and [OIDC Client Initiated Backchannel Authentication Flow](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html)
-* Of the flows defined in Oauth2, Camara uses the [Client credentials grant flow](https://www.rfc-editor.org/rfc/rfc6749#section-4.4)
+* Of the flows defined in Oauth2, CAMARA uses the [Client credentials grant flow](https://www.rfc-editor.org/rfc/rfc6749#section-4.4)
 * Scope Parameter.
 Recommendations about the format of the scope parameter used in  CAMARA APIs.

 * Client Authentication.
 Specifications for client authentication within CAMARA.